AndrewGregorovic/ccc_t3a3/README.md

     > Install the venv module if you are missing it, `pip3 install venv`
 4. Activate the environment, `source venv/bin/activate`
 5. Install dependencies, `pip install -r requirements.txt`
+6. Create a local postgres database for the application to connect to
+    > Install postgresql if you are missing it.
-6. Set the environment variables using the .envexample file, the DB_URI variable is partially filled out to help with setting it correctly
+7. Set the environment variables using the .envexample file, the DB_URI variable is partially filled out to help with setting it correctly
+8. Run the following commands to create (and seed if necessary) the database tables, `flask db upgrade'` and `flask db-custom seed`
-7. Run the app, `python src/main.py`
+9. Run the app, `flask run`

 ## Data Integrity/Validation